alphagov/govuk-developer-docs/source/manual/reprovision.html.md

     Don't forget to kill the screen(1) session when you're done.

-6. Reprovision the box using the Jenkins job specific to the environment.
+6. Reprovision the box using the "Launch VMs" Jenkins job in the enviroment's `deploy` Jenkins instance.
 7. Remove any entries for the box from your SSH `~/.ssh/known_hosts` file.
 8. Wait for the box to run Puppet so you can log in.
 It make take a few